To understand computations in R, two slogans are helpful:

 11_functions.Rmdin the R folder of your current project) and remember saving and knitting it regularly as you keep adding content to it.

 To start writing our first functions, we need to familiarize ourselves with the

-When some process can be explained by its purpose without considering its content or mechanism, scientists call this a functional explanation.↩
+When some process is explained by its purpose without considering its content or mechanism, we call this a functional explanation.↩︎

 We can print the definition of any function by typing it at the prompt of the console (without parentheses).
 However, the fact that we have been using functions like